mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

 docker run -it --rm -MLM_LICENSE_FILE=27000@12.123.12.123 -v "${PWD}:/mnt/scripts" mathworks/matlab -batch "run('/mnt/scripts/myscript.m')"
 ```

-> insert run results

 <a name="snapshots"></a>
 ## Customizing: Making snapshots

 MATLAB is great and all but it's even better with some toolboxes.
-In this tutorial we'll add the Image Processing Toolbox (or pick one of your favorites) to our container and snapshot an image from that.
+In this tutorial we'll add the Image Processing Toolbox&trade; (or pick one of your favorites) to our container and snapshot an image from that.
 We will then launch a new container based on our new customized image.

 Launch a MATLAB Container in vnc mode so we can access the desktop client.